openservicebrokerapi/servicebroker/CONTRIBUTING.md

 technical surprises; we expect the only discussion necessary on PRs to be for wordsmithing and formatting.

+## Github Labels

+There is a label for each phase of the SDLC:

+- `reviewing proposal`: The API working group is reviewing a proposed change to the API.
+- `proposal finalized`: (??)
+- `validating through implementation`: One or more platforms that integrate with the API implement the proposed change to provide feedback on the design
+- `validated by implementation`: (??)
+- `pr submitted`: (??)
+- `release candidate`: (??)
+- `included in release`: (??)

 ## PR/Issue Review Process

 All proposals (either Pull Requests or Issues) will follow the process